visibility through writing: pieces about bisexuality

-bi-erasure, bi invisibility, and biphobia complimentary superpower a piece about invisibility - an inescapable part of being bisexual. our bisexuality can get overlooked due to the gender and/or sex of those we are romantically connected with. the harmful myth that "people are either straight or gay" entirely erases the complex lived experiences of bisexual people. in a world dominated by binaries, bisexuality stands as a beautiful and valid bridge.
+bi-erasure, bi invisibility, and biphobia complimentary superpower a piece about invisibility - an inescapable part of being bisexual. our bisexuality can get overlooked due to the gender of those we are romantically connected with. the harmful myth that "people are either straight or gay" entirely erases the complex lived experiences of bisexual people. in a world dominated by binaries, bisexuality stands as a beautiful and valid bridge.
 3.14.2019.

 the seventeenth of May a piece about my internalized biphobia, which stemmed, in part, from the harmful myth that "people are either gay or straight". the piece was written for the twenty-eighth anniversary of the World Health Organization's decision to declassify homosexuality as a mental disorder; May seventeenth is the International Day Against Homophobia, Transphobia, and Biphobia.
 5.17.2018.